kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * The goal of writing is to communicate effectively for people who are distracted with 15 other things to do, at 6:30am, and in need of a second cup of coffee.
 * If you're working on someting (e.g., a project proposal) and the timing's not right, keep stacking.
 Try again in 5-10 years.
 See [[Jocko Willink "Good"](https://www.youtube.com/watch?v=IdTMDpizis8){:target="_blank"}].
     * First drafts suck and they're hard to write.
 The process is going to take longer than you think it should.
 Keep working at it.
+* If you're having a conversation with an LLM, take notes by hand.
+Even if you save the conversation for later, you want to take the time to upload it into your brain.
+You have to do that with notes by hand, and it's the most time-effective to do this as you're having the LLM conversation, rather than coming back to it later.
+This is one of the differences between access to information (e.g., your lecturer's notes) and understanding or synthesizing the information (i.e., incorporating it into your understanding of the world).
+    * <i>Related: I'm in favor of hand-written notes in the classroom above computer notes, as evidenced by studies on learning in the classroom, per my understanding.</i>

 # Decision-Making, Heuristics, and Cognitive Strategies